https://www.gosh.nhs.uk/conditions-and-treatments/procedures-and-treatments/exercise-induced-asthma-test/

 Many of us will experience a feeling of shortness of breath or become hot and sweaty when we exercise, which is normal.
 However, for those who suffer with exercise-induced asthma, the airways will not respond in a normal way to exercise.

-Children and young people who suffer with exercise induced asthma may complain of very severe shortness of breath, difficulty to breathe, coughing or chest tightness.
+Children and young people who suffer with exercise-induced asthma may complain of very severe shortness of breath, difficulty to breathe, coughing or chest tightness.
 For known asthmatics, they may feel they are unable to take part in physical exercise.

 What is exercise-induced asthma?

-If your child suffers with exercise induced asthma the airways can become inflamed and will narrow this is known as bronchoconstriction.
+If your child suffers with exercise-induced asthma the airways can become inflamed and will narrow this is known as bronchoconstriction.
 The child will experience the symptoms mentioned above.

-Do I need to bring anything to the test?
+Do I need to take anything to the test?

-For the exercise test, your child should wear shoes that they can run in, ideally a pair of trainers.
+As this is an exercise test, your child should wear shoes that they can run in, ideally a pair of trainers.
 They should also wear comfortable clothing.

 What happens during the EIA test?